Understanding Logic and Reason

 Terms, Logic, and Reason With a Syllogism

-The simplest example of using both logic and reason is the Syllogism already noted above.
+The simplest example of using both logic and reason is the Syllogism already eluded to above.

-One could describe the syllogism as a thing of logic (its barebones are really just a rule-set for making judgements), but lets discuss it as a thing of logic and reason (where our conclusion is our inference).
+One could describe the syllogism as a thing of logic (its barebones are really just a logical rule-set), but lets discuss it as a thing of logic and reason (where our conclusion is our inference and we see the syllogism as a logical rule-set for making reasoned judgements).

 A syllogism is a logical argument that applies Deductive Reasoning (AKA Deductive Logic), to arrive at a logically certain conclusion based on the comparison of two or more propositions (statements, premises, judgements; two or more logical conclusions based on conceptions).